sh3rp/encdec/README.md

 Encoder/decoder utilities for some of the more popular string encoding utilities.

-Supports Base64, Base32, URL, and Hex encoding.
+Supports the following schemes:
+- Base64
+- Base32
+- URL
+- Hex

 ## Quick Start